Population: 2 978.512 thousand people (2011)

 Area: 125443.0 sq. km

 Located in the south of the United States and being the 20th state of Mississippi, it occupies a worthy place in the state of North America.
 The capital Jackson is one of its major cities.
-According to citypopulationreview.com, the Mississippi shares a common border with Tennessee to the north, Arkansas to the northwest, Alabama to the east, and Louisiana to the southwest.
+The Mississippi shares a common border with Tennessee to the north, Arkansas to the northwest, Alabama to the east, and Louisiana to the southwest.
 The southern lands are washed by the waters of the Gulf of Mexico.
 The origin of the state’s name is associated with the Mississippi River, which flows near its western borders.

 In 1540, a Spanish expedition led by Hernando de Soto arrived to explore these places.
 They represented the first Europeans in Indian lands.
 Their goal was not only to familiarize themselves with new territories, but also to form colonies for permanent settlement and residence.